The Year-god’s Daughter

 Then he realized the gored princess must be Queen Helice’s other daughter.

-A couple of boys stood nearby, excitedly chattering.
+A couple of boys stood nearby, nodding and speaking with excitement.
 Their dress, the typical loincloth and belt, suggested they were Cretan.
 Menoetius moved as close as he dared behind them and listened, trying his best to follow the language.

-“How did she get past the guards?” one said as he flung his long, oiled hair behind his shoulders, giving rise to a strong musky scent.
+“She’s a baby,” one said as he flung his long, oiled hair behind his shoulders, giving rise to a strong musky scent.
+“How did she get past the guards?”

 The other shrugged.

-Laughing, the older boy said, “If it turns out her brother sneaked her in, the queen will let us all watch his balls get sliced off.”
+Laughing, the older boy said, “I wonder if her brother sneaked her in.
+The queen will slice off his balls and let us all watch.”

-A trio of women shoved past Menoetius and between the boys.
-One shouted, “Was she trampled?”
+A trio of women shoved past Menoetius and between the boys, one shouting, “Was she trampled?”

 One of her companions said, “I couldn’t tell through the dust.”